vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-25-exploring-a-data-set-with-kusto.md

 * The general format is CSV (with actual comma)
 * The year of the movie is embedded in the title
-* The genres is an array using a pipes to delimit each entry
+* The genres are an array using a pipes to delimit each entry

 CSV format is supported out of the box.
 To extract the year, we'll need to use a *regular expression* (regex).
 Finally, to extract the genres, we'll simply need to split on pipes.
 We will store the genres as an array.